Updated May 8, 2023

 Go there with an open mind and enjoy!

-Bell Rock is an upflow site and is generally considered one of the strongest upflow vortexes in the area.
+Bell Rock is an upflow site and is generally considered one of the strongest upflow vortexes in Sedona.
 Upflow sites generally provide an uplifting energy that facilitates motivation and spiritual connections.
 You don’t need to go to the top to experience this energy.
 In fact, about halfway to the top, there is a large plateau area which provides a majestic view of the red rocks and is a perfect place for meditation and reflection.

 Access and Parking

-It is easiest to access the Bell Rock and surrounding trails if you manage to score a parking spot in the main Bell Rock Pathway parking lot.
+It is easiest to access the Bell Rock and surrounding hiking paths if you manage to score a parking spot in the main Bell Rock Pathway parking lot.
 You have the best chance on a weekday or during slow seasons.
 A Red Rock Pass for $5 a day or $15 a week is required and is good for all 19 Red Rock Ranger District sites.
 You can purchase the pass from a machine using a credit card at the parking lot.
 Go here for more information on the use of a Red Rock Pass.

 If you are going southbound from SR 179 (coming from Uptown Sedona), the entrance is near where the passing lane ends and traffic merges into one lane.
 From there, make a left turn, cross the other side of the highway, and enter the parking lot.